 Pull up a chair and the waiter will bring you a snifter of brandy.
 Cigar?
 You’ve been recommended by a mutual friend as a possible member of the Esoteric Order of Gamers.
 Such a recommendation is not a thing to be taken lightly.
-The member concerned puts his very reputation at risk, and certainly, at the very least, his own membership.
+The member concerned puts their very reputation at risk, and certainly, at the very least, their own membership.
 For joining the Order is a weighty privilege.
 It comes with it a certain code of conduct, a unique perspective on the world, and a dedication and exactitude with which few people are blessed.

 While the mechanics of a game are its vital heart, the theme is its soul and spirit.